Skip to content

 Timeless homerow mods

-Homerow mods (aka "HRMs") can be a game changer -- at least in theory.
+Homerow mods (aka "HRMs") can be a game changer — at least in theory.
 In practice, they require some finicky timing: In its most naive implementation, in order to produce a "mod", they must be held longer than tapping-term-ms. In order to produce a "tap", they must be held less than tapping-term-ms. This requires very consistent typing speeds that, alas, I do not possess.
-Hence my quest for a "timer-less" HRM setup.2
+Hence my quest for a "timer-less" HRM setup.

 This is great but there are still a few rough edges:

-• When rolling keys, I sometimes unintentionally end up with "nested" key sequences: key 1 down, key 2 down and up, key 1 up.
-Because of the balanced flavor, this would falsely register key 1 as a mod.
-As a remedy, I use ZMK's positional hold-tap feature to force HRMs to always resolve as "tap" when the next key is on the same side of the keyboard.
+• When rolling keys, I sometimes unintentionally end up with "nested" key sequences: key1 down, key2 down and up, key1 up.
+Because of the balanced flavor, this would falsely register key1 as a mod.
+As a remedy, I use ZMK's "positional hold-tap" feature to force HRMs to always resolve as "tap" when the next key is on the same side of the keyboard.
 Problem solved.

 • So far, nothing of the configuration depends on the duration of tapping-term-ms. In practice, there are two reasons why I don't set it to infinity:

-1. Sometimes, in rare circumstances, I want to combine a mod with a alpha-key on the same hand (e.g., when using the mouse with the other hand).
+1. Sometimes, in rare circumstances, I want to combine a mod with an alpha-key on the same hand (e.g., when using the mouse with the other hand).
 My positional hold-tap configuration prevents this within the tapping term.
 By setting the tapping term to something large but not crazy large (I use 280ms), I can still use same-hand mod + alpha shortcuts by holding the mod for just a little while before tapping the alpha-key.

 2. Sometimes, I want to press a modifier without another key (e.g., on Windows, tapping Win opens the search menu).
-Because the balanced flavour only kicks in when another key is pressed, this also requires waiting past tapping-term-ms.
+Because the balanced flavor only kicks in when another key is pressed, this also requires waiting past tapping-term-ms.

-#include "zmk-helpers/key-labels/36.h" // key-position labels
+#include "zmk-helpers/key-labels/36.h" // Source key-labels.

-#define KEYS_L LT0 LT1 LT2 LT3 LT4 LM0 LM1 LM2 LM3 LM4 LB0 LB1 LB2 LB3 LB4 // left-hand keys
+#define KEYS_L LT0 LT1 LT2 LT3 LT4 LM0 LM1 LM2 LM3 LM4 LB0 LB1 LB2 LB3 LB4 // Left-hand keys.

-#define KEYS_R RT0 RT1 RT2 RT3 RT4 RM0 RM1 RM2 RM3 RM4 RB0 RB1 RB2 RB3 RB4 // right-hand keys
+#define KEYS_R RT0 RT1 RT2 RT3 RT4 RM0 RM1 RM2 RM3 RM4 RB0 RB1 RB2 RB3 RB4 // Right-hand keys.

-#define THUMBS LH2 LH1 LH0 RH0 RH1 RH2 // thumb keys
+#define THUMBS LH2 LH1 LH0 RH0 RH1 RH2 // Thumb keys.

-/* left-hand HRMs */
+/* Left-hand HRMs. */

 ZMK_HOLD_TAP(hml,